kitty-panics/markdown/docs/Rules.md

 This document contains a description of all rules, what they are checking for, as well as examples of documents that break the rule and corrected versions of the examples.
-Any rule whose heading is ~~struck through~~ is deprecated, but still provided for backward-compatibility.

 <a name="md001"></a>

-## MD001 - Heading levels should only increment by one level at a time
+## `MD001` - Heading levels should only increment by one level at a time

-Tags: headings, headers
+Tags: `headings`

-Aliases: heading-increment, header-increment
+Aliases: `heading-increment`

-This rule is triggered when you skip heading levels in a markdown document, for
+This rule is triggered when you skip heading levels in a Markdown document, for
 example:

 ```markdown